peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

-Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the given signed bit count.
+Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the specified signed bit count.

 **Parameters:**